-Reference Hole Attachments work equally well on the bottom of a structural component or on the side of a structural component.
-(See Figures 19 and 20.)
-Each attachment (see Inset Figure 18) features a nylon base which swivels to allow for easy Target adjustments.
+Reference Hole Attachments snap into all types of reference holes.
+They work equally well on the bottom of a structural component or on the side of a structural component.
+The attachments feature a nylon base which swivels to allow for easy Target adjustments.